Sameeksha7/Floating-point-division/README.md

 # Floating-point-division-
-Implementation of floating point division without using division or multiplication operators
+It is an implementation of division of two floating point numbers without using division and multiplication operators.
+It involves use of single precision IEEE 754 floating point representation which is used in storing float data type in memory.